craigerskine/website-gear/README.md

 ----

+## Notes

 * Use [Font Awesome v4](https://fontawesome.com/v4.7.0/icons/) icon names to replace icons... `fa-cogs`, `fa-battery`, etc.
 * Use [Tailwind v2](https://tailwindcss.com/docs/customizing-colors) color names to adjust color schemes... `pink-500`, `yellow-200`, etc.
+* To apply the preordered tag, use `soon: true` somewhere in the root hardware line item.
+* There is a reserved `Obsolete` category keyword that uses a faded, strikethrough style.